Skin and Acanthosis Nigricans

 How Is Acanthosis Nigricans Treated?

-Eating a special diet can help reduce circulating insulin and can lead to a rapid improvement of the acanthosis nigricans.
+Eating a special diet can help reduce circulating insulin and may lead to some improvement of the acanthosis nigricans.

-Other treatments to improve skin appearance include Retin-A, 20% urea, alpha hydroxyacids, and salicylic acid prescriptions.
+Other treatments to improve skin appearance include Retin-A, 20% urea, alpha hydroxyacids, topical vitamin D, and salicylic acid prescriptions.
 These are only minimally effective, however.

 Acanthosis nigricans caused by a drug may go away once the medication is stopped.

 Can Acanthosis Nigricans Be Prevented?

 When acanthosis nigricans is related to obesity, weight management is an important part of prevention.
 A diet that contributes to reduced insulin also can help prevent acanthosis nigricans.

 Other preventive strategies include treating medical problems that are linked to acanthosis nigricans (such as hypothyroidism) and avoiding medications that tend to cause or worsen the condition (like birth control pills).